niklasf/build-raspbian-image/README.md

  * Install `ntp` to automatically synchronize the clock over the network.
    Without a synchronized clock there may be problems when checking validity and expiration dates of SSL certificates.
-Also `dpkg-reconfigure tz-data` to select a time zone.
+Also `dpkg-reconfigure tzdata` to select a time zone.

  * `locales`.
 Also `dpkg-reconfigure locales` and select at least one UTF-8